One year ago, I made a concept trailer reimagining Little Red Riding Hood as a cyberpunk gritty reboot.

 THE MARKSMAN

-Lock character designs Build character sheets (front/back/side) Develop consistent descriptive language for characters, locations, lighting, lenses Use prefix/suffix prompt structure so every shot lives in the same film Generate clips with multimodal prompts (text + image) Edit manually (sound, music, pacing)
+Lock character designs Build character sheets (front/back/side) Develop consistent descriptive language for characters, locations, lighting, lenses Use prefix/suffix prompt structure so every shot lives in the same film Generate clips with multimodal prompts (text + image) Edit manually (music, pacing, titles)

 The native audio on SeeDance is a beast.
 I always prompt for no music, just sound design.
 The native sound design is incredible.
 This way I can work with music separately, which in this case was generated with Suno AI.